rahul-cyborg/params_reader/README.md

 # Params Reader

 Welcome to ParamsReader gem!.
-This gem for setting utm parameters in cookies and storing in database after Registartion.
+This gem for setting utm parameters in cookies using ParamsReader as rack middleware and storing in database after Registartion.

 ## Installation